brotherhoodMonk/gyan/js.md

   return num % 1 === 0;
 }

 Q25: What language constructions do you use for iterating over object properties and array items?
-Add to PDF/md	 		 	Junior
 For objects:

 for loops - for (var property in obj) { console.log(property); }.
 However, this will also iterate through its inherited properties, and you will add an obj.hasOwnProperty(property) check before using it.
 Object.keys() - Object.keys(obj).forEach(function (property) { ... }).
-Object.keys() is a static method that will lists all enumerable properties of the object that you pass it.
+Object.keys() is a static method that will lists all enumerable
+ properties of the object that you pass it.
 Object.getOwnPropertyNames() - Object.getOwnPropertyNames(obj).forEach(function (property) { ... }).
 Object.getOwnPropertyNames() is a static method that will lists all enumerable and non-enumerable properties of the object that you pass it.
 For arrays:

 for loops - for (var i = 0; i < arr.length; i++).
 The common pitfall here is that var is in the function scope and not the block scope and most of the time you would want block scoped iterator variable.
 ES2015 introduces let which has block scope and it is recommended to use that instead.
 So this becomes: for (let i = 0; i < arr.length; i++). forEach - arr.forEach(function (el, index) { ... }).
 This construct can be more convenient at times because you do not have to use the index if all you need is the array elements.
 There are also the every and some methods which will allow you to terminate the iteration early.
 Most of the time, I would prefer the .forEach method, but it really depends on what you are trying to do. for loops allow more flexibility, such as prematurely terminate the loop using break or incrementing the iterator more than once per loop.

 ==
 Q27: Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 Every script has access to the global scope, and if everyone uses the global namespace to define their variables, collisions will likely occur.
 Use the module pattern (IIFEs) to encapsulate your variables within a local namespace.
 ==
 Load vs DOMContentLoaded
 Q28: Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
-Add to PDF/md	 		 	Junior
 The load event fires at the end of the document loading process.
 At this point, all of the objects in the document are in the DOM, and all the images, scripts, links and sub-frames have finished loading.

 The DOM event DOMContentLoaded will fire after the DOM for the page has been constructed, but do not wait for other resources to finish loading.
 This is preferred in certain cases when you do not need the full page to be loaded before initializing.

 ==
 31: Explain the same-origin policy with regards to JavaScript.
-Add to PDF/md	 		 	Junior
 The same-origin policy prevents JavaScript from making requests across domain boundaries.
 An origin is defined as a combination of URI scheme, hostname, and port number.
-This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model.
+This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that pages Document Object Model.

 ==
 What's the difference between host objects and native objects?
 Add to PDF/md	 		 	Junior
 Native objects are objects that are part of the JavaScript language defined by the ECMAScript specification, such as String, Math, RegExp, Object, Function, etc.

 Host objects are provided by the runtime environment (browser or Node), such as window, XMLHTTPRequest, etc.
 ==
-Is there anyway to force using strict mode in Node.js?
+Is there anyway to force using strict mode in Node.js? you can place
-Add to PDF/md	 		 	Junior
-you can place

 "use strict";